 What: With red gingham tablecloths and whitewashed brickwork, RedFarm doesn’t look like your average Chinese restaurant.
 The food is far from ordinary as well, with the likes of pastrami egg rolls, chilli chicken with peanuts and colourful Pac-Man dumplings appealing to diners of all ages.
 Sure, it might not be properly authentic, but if it’s tasty, fun and it works, then who are we to disagree?
 We also love that it offers an eight-course tasting menu for less than £40 per head – a steal.

 Mr Chow, Knightsbridge

-What: Despite having opened over 50 years ago Mr Chow still remains relevant thanks to its fine-dining approach.
-As much an institution as a restaurant at this stage Mr Chow attracts a well-heeled crowd who are happy to pay its quite substantial prices in return for a guarantee of some of the city’s best Chinese food.
-Sticky glazed prawns are a favourite of ours, along with minced chicken wraps that are salty and spicy with every bite.
-And if you need any more of an excuse to visit, just know that there’s a dessert trolley.
+What: Despite having opened over 50 years ago, Mr Chow still remains relevant thanks to its timeless fine-dining approach to Chinese cooking.
+As much an institution as a restaurant, Mr Chow attracts a well-heeled crowd who are happy to pay its elevated prices in return for some of the city’s best Chinese food.
+Sticky glazed prawns are a favourite of ours, along with salty and spicy minced chicken wraps.
+And if you need another excuse to visit, just know that there’s a dessert trolley.